yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

  **code 103 too many variables specified**.
 It indicates that too many factor variables are not allowed. the log file for running the regression is **replication_Ayla_1125.log**.
 So I can only use time fixed and state fixed effect, but I cannot use individual fixed effect, which requires about 6000 dummy variables.

- 99 for myself reference
+ **99 for myself reference**
- ==

- next I use ArcGIS to visualize the panel 1 in figure 1.
+I use ArcGIS to visualize the panel 1 in figure 1.
 The output file is figure1_minimum wage bounded map.pdf.
 The process path is "D:\1_yogafile\3_FSU\2022fallCourse\appliedECO\minimumWage" .

-  we can see the replication figure is almost the same.